clux/facemaulers/north/boreal-valley.md

 ### Forge Guardians
 Bottom right.
-TODO: This needs to have more of a twisted fire feel...

-- TANK: Tophet TOB383 golem with hearth in its belly
+Dead bodies lie strewn around a central monolith.
+Looks as hard as diamond.
+Adamantine.

-- Guardian monolith: AC20 100HP.
+Guardian monolith: AC30 100HP.
+Resistant to everything except radiant.
 Filled with magical energy.
 Abjuration.
 Evocation.
-Inscription.
-> Monolith: Kindle and comply.

-Need to feed a weapon ot the tank or else it activates when they touch the door.
-It puts a forcecage around the room, and renders him invulnerable to all damage until the monlith is destroyed.
+If they enter the room, forcecage around it, add 4 ghosts with withering touch.
+Each ghost takes 12.5% energy of the monolith.
+If they get the monolith to half health, activate tesla coil (lightning storm / cloud kill reskin = 5d8 lightning damage)

 ### Drilldozer
 Deactivated Golem, War Machine (reskin to driller) CC205 CR18.
 6ft wide.